MLSToolbox/.github/profile/README.md

-# MLS-Toolbox
+# MLSToolbox
-Repository with general information about MLS-Toolbox.
-The aim of MLS-Toolbox is provide a set of tools to support the development of Machine Learning Systems (MLS).
+Repository with general information about MLSToolbox.
+The aim of MLSToolbox is provide a set of tools to support the development of Machine Learning Systems (MLS).

 # Documentation